bup/bup/README.md

     make -j check
     ```

-    The tests should pass.
-If they don't pass for you, stop here and
+    The tests should pass (with some skipped tests that weren't
+    applicable in your environment).
+If they don't pass for you, stop
-    send an email to bup-list@googlegroups.com.
-Though if there are
+    here and send an email to bup-list@googlegroups.com.
+Though if
-    symbolic links along the current working directory path, the tests
+    there are symbolic links along the current working directory path,
-    may fail.
-Running something like this before "make test" should
+    the tests may fail.
+Running something like this before "make
-    sidestep the problem:
+    test" should sidestep the problem:

     ```sh
     cd "$(pwd -P)"